 Some herbicide products may have the identical active ingredient but a different trade name and a different Pesticide Control Product (PCP) number issued by the federal Pest Management Regulatory Agency (PMRA).
 These herbicides are considered equivalent and can be used under this IVMP.
-Below is a current list of herbicides Manitoba Hydro may consider for use on the ROW for tree control.
-In the future, as new products are developed and/or adopted for use by Manitoba Hydro, will be added through revisions to this plan.
+Manitoba Hydro may consider use of the following active ingredients on the ROW for tree control: